Sydney Approves Packer Plan for Crown Ltd. Casino Expansion

 “I want this building to be instantly recognizable around the world and featured on postcards and memorabilia promoting Sydney,” Packer said.
 “That’s how you attract international tourists, create jobs, and put Sydney on the map.”

 Of course, the Crown will also be opening a casino on the site.
 However, the casino will not be permitted to offer slot machines, and will be open exclusively to VIP players who want to play table games.
 According to some reports, gamblers may be required to spend at least A$2,100 ($1,900 US) an hour in order to qualify to play in the casino.

-The real money, though, is in attracting “whales:” high rolling VIP players who may wager millions in a single visit to the casino.
+The real money, though, is in attracting “whales:” high rolling VIP players who may wager millions in a single visit to the real money casino.
 According to some casino analysts, the new VIP casino could improve Australia’s take of the VIP gambling market by as much as $500 million once the Crown facility is in operation.

 September 30, 2021 — 7 Comments—